 - We will provide a signing bonus if you accept the offer within 24-48 hours.

 Instances and consequences of exploding offers and offer deadlines outside of the timelines above will be evaluated on a case by case basis.

 We expect employers to report to the Career Center their hires so that the center can track these hires in the system.
 You can report your hires at the following email address: email@example.com.
 Please provide student name, employer name, opportunity type, and job title.

 We expect employers to give students at least three business days in advance of a second round interview and remain flexible with scheduling interviews off campus in consideration of students’ academic schedules.

 We expect employers to not interview candidates who have already accepted an offer with another organization- asking the candidate prior to the interview process with your organization if they have accepted an offer with another organization can help alleviate reneges.

-The On-Campus Interview Program Offer Policies apply to employers who host online interviews as a part of On-Campus Interviews.
+The above Offer Policies apply to employers who host online interviews as a part of On-Campus Interviews.
 This includes employers who visit campus and host both in-person and online interviews as well as employers who do not visit campus and host all interviews online.